wp-plugins/image-exif/README.txt

 == Description ==

+Some images taken by DSLR or phone have many exif information such as Lens, ISO, Exposure.
-This is a plugin that will show exif information for your image.
+This plugin will display a dialog contain the original image with exif information.

 == Installation ==

-1. Place folder in your /wp-content/plugins/ directory and activate through the administration panel
+Place folder in your /wp-content/plugins/ directory and activate through the administration panel

 == Frequently Asked Questions ==